-When business decision makers are asked what they are planning for the coming months, many cite lowering costs as their top priority.
-The problem: according to a study by Deloitte, nine out of 10 companies have little success in achieving their objectives.
+When logistics and e-commerce decision makers are asked what they are planning for the coming months, many cite lowering costs as their top priority.
+But how can they achieve this goal?

-The analysts therefore call for “bold and disruptive measures”.
-But where to begin?
-In e-commerce, shipping presents a good opportunity to streamline and better coordinate processes, and save money along the way.
-The following five tips illustrate how that might look in practice and some important things to keep in mind.
+In e-commerce, shipping presents a good opportunity to streamline and optimize processes, and save money along the way.
+The following five tips illustrate how that looks in practice and what to pay attention to along the way.

 1. Opt for a single delivery partner rather than multiple contacts